reTHINK-project/dev-hyperty-toolkit/README.md

 ```
 You are free to change for what you want..

 ### To develop Hyperties for Browsers

+When you start the toolkit with develop mode, the runtime-core loadHyperty, will reuse your hyperty address;

 ```shell
 # run the toolkit with runtime-core